Nivalyx/osu-wiki/wiki/Tournaments/OIT/2024/en.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | 30% of the accumulated prize pool, customised profile banner |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | 10% of the accumulated prize pool, customised profile banner |

 As with all the previous osu!
 Indonesia Tournament iterations and other osu! tournaments in general, the osu!
-Indonesia Tournament #14 (2024) is not marked for profit.
-All contributions and expenses made towards the tournament will be publicly logged over at the [Discord server](https://discordapp.com/invite/CHRFffH) for transparency.
+Indonesia Tournament #14 (2024) was not marked for profit.
+All contributions and expenses made towards the tournament were publicly logged over at the [Discord server](https://discordapp.com/invite/CHRFffH) for transparency.

 ## Organisation

 The osu!
-Indonesia Tournament #14 (2024) is run by various osu! community members from Indonesia and beyond.
+Indonesia Tournament #14 (2024) was run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |